RenderKit/embree/doc/src/api/rtcGetSceneFlags.md

 #### EXIT STATUS

-On failure `RTC_SCENE_FLAG_NONE` is returned and an error code is set that can be queried using `rtcDeviceGetError`.
+On failure `RTC_SCENE_FLAG_NONE` is returned and an error code is set that can be queried using `rtcGetDeviceError`.

 #### SEE ALSO